 What happens if I add an extra egg to banana bread?

 If an extra egg is added to the banana bread batter, the consistency of the baked bread may change into a dense and rubbery texture.

 - Whole Wheat Banana Bread Recipe — Use whole wheat flour for a healthier twist on this classic bread

 - Banana Apple Bread Recipe — If you love apple cakes, this is the best of both worlds!

-- Banana Zucchini Bread – extra moist banana bread with the greens!
+- Banana Zucchini Bread — Extra moist banana bread with an added green veggie

 - Prepare all ingredients for the banana bread.

-- Whip eggs together with sugar.
-In a separate bowl, combine flour, together with baking powder, cinnamon and salt.
+- Whisk eggs together with sugar using a mixer or by hand.
+In a separate bowl, combine flour, baking powder, cinnamon and salt.

 - Mash bananas.
-Combine bananas, vanilla and oil into the egg mixture.
+Add mashed bananas, vanilla and vegetable oil to the whisked egg mixture.

-- In thirds, using spatula, combine the flour mixture with the egg mixture. in the end, add raisins to the dough.
+- Using a spatula, gently combine the flour mixture with the wet ingredients.
+Then, add raisins to the dough if desired.